 While these daily changes are rapid, they are hardly the most rapid weather changes we might encounter.
-In rare cases, given the correct circumstances, weather shifts can occur even more swiftly.
+In rare cases, weather shifts can occur even more swiftly given the right circumstances.

-There are three factors that are always present in irregular weather conditions:
+Three factors are always present in unstable weather conditions:

 - The climate is temperate.

 - The region is defined by its flat topography.

 Each of these characteristics can contribute to irregular, rapidly changing weather, and we must examine each independently to better understand how.